huangli712/ACFlow/docs/src/index.md

 # ACFlow.jl

-*A analytical continuation package in Julia*
+*A full-fledged analytical continuation package in Julia*

 !!! note